ilkerccom/bitcrackrandomiser/README.md

 ## Proof of Work

-The pool always returns you a random **3 addresses** on every scan job.
+When requesting a range from the pool, **three wallet addresses** are also returned.
 The private key of these addresses is scanned simultaneously.
-When the private key of the any address is found, it saves it as "**ProofKey**".
+To ensure that a range is scanned, the private key of three wallet addresses must be found.
+The private keys of the found addresses are hashed with SHA256.
+In this way, **"Proof Key"** is created.
 This is to make sure your program is working correctly.
 I also want to make sure you have a really healthy scan.

-Example; pool returns `3E2ECB0` HEX value to scan.
-The pool randomly generates <ins>extra 3 private keys</ins> within the returned HEX range. `3E2ECB00000000000` and `3E2ECB0FFFFFFFFFF`.
+Example; pool returns `3E2ECB0` HEX range to scan.
+The pool randomly generates <ins>extra three private keys</ins> within the returned HEX range. `3E2ECB00000000000` and `3E2ECB0FFFFFFFFFF`.

 Marking is done with `SHA256(PROOFKEY1+PROOFKEY2+PROOFKEY3)`

-"**ProofKey**" is used only for data marking.

 ## Example Puzzle 66 Scenario